lmangani/videoparquet/README.md

 # videoparquet

-Inspired by [xarrayvideo](https://github.com/IPL-UV/xarrayvideo), **videoparquet** is a Python library for converting Parquet files (containing array-like or tabular data) to video files and back, using ffmpeg and advanced data handling techniques.
+Inspired by [xarrayvideo](https://github.com/IPL-UV/xarrayvideo) and its accompanying paper [^1], **videoparquet** is a Python library for converting Parquet files (containing array-like or tabular data) to video files and back, using ffmpeg and advanced data handling techniques.

 > THIS IS JUST A FUN EXPERIMENT!
 DO NOT TAKE IT TOO SERIOUSLY ⚠️